The Building Sector Is a Major Source of Carbon Pollution

 Electrification of space and water heating can be less expensive than gas, especially for new construction where the cost of adding and maintaining gas piping can be avoided altogether.

 Leading Cities & States Have Begun The Transition to Gas-Free Buildings

-Over the last year, several dozen local governments – concentrated in California but also in Massachusetts, Maryland, and Washington state – have moved aggressively to phase out gas use in buildings, which along with cars are the predominant greenhouse gas contributors in many cities.
+Over the last two years, several dozen local governments – including leading cities like New York City, Denver, San Jose, and Seattle – have moved aggressively to phase out gas use in buildings, which along with cars are the predominant greenhouse gas contributors in many cities.

 Electrification Is A Job Creator

 Work to decarbonize buildings, especially to retrofit the existing building stock, would create a significant number of new jobs.
 According to a groundbreaking study released by Rewiring America, the United States can create 25 million jobs by substantially transitioning from fossil fuels in the power, transportation, building, and industrial sectors by 2035, using only existing technologies.

 According to the UCLA Luskin Center for Innovation, building electrification would produce more jobs than currently exist in the gas industry – and proactive planning could protect workers affected by the transition.
 A recent report from the Sierra Club also finds that a national clean buildings program could create more than 517,000 good jobs per year.